Garfield's Halloween Adventure

 Garfield's Halloween Adventure (originally titled Garfield in Disguise) is a 1985 American animated television special based on the Garfield comic strip.
 It is directed by Phil Roman and written by Garfield creator Jim Davis, and features the voices of Lorenzo Music, Thom Huge, Gregg Berger and C. Lindsay Workman.
 It originally aired on CBS on October 30, 1985.

-The special, a ghost story with a pirate theme, originally aired near Halloween and afterwards often played around the time of the holiday.
+The special, a ghost story with a pirate theme, originally aired near Halloween and afterwards often played around the time of the holiday until the turn of the century.
 It won the Primetime Emmy Award for Outstanding Animated Program and was also the subject of an illustrated children's book adaptation.

 This is the fourth of twelve Garfield television specials made between 1982 and 1991.

 Plot

-Garfield wakes up early in the morning watching The Binky the Clown Show on TV, and learns that it is actually Halloween, causing him to become very excited about trick-or-treating that day.
-Garfield tricks Odie into thinking dogs are required to trick-or-treat with cats and give almost all of their candy to them, save one piece of candy for the dog.
-Odie is tempted by the minimal reward, and he and Garfield head for the attic to find costumes in an old trunk.
+Garfield is woken up early one morning by Binky the Clown on TV, and learns that it is actually Halloween, causing him to become very excited about getting candy by trick-or-treating that night.
+Garfield tricks Odie into thinking dogs are required to trick-or-treat with cats and give almost all their candy to them, saving one piece of candy for the dog.
+Odie is tempted by the minimal reward, and he and Garfield head to the attic to find costumes in an old trunk.
 After considering a number of options, Garfield decides that he and Odie will be pirates.

-Garfield and Odie head out trick-or-treating amongst young children around the neighborhood that evening.
-When Odie expresses fear, Garfield assures him the scary characters they see are only children in costumes, only to lift some of the costumes and discover the characters are actually supernatural.
-By nightfall, Garfield and Odie arrive on a dock and Garfield decides to cross the river on a row boat to visit more houses.
-When Garfield tells him to put out the oars, Odie misinterprets the command and accidentally throws the oars overboard, leaving the boat adrift as the current takes Garfield and Odie down the river.
+Garfield and Odie head out trick-or-treating amongst other neighborhood children that evening.
+When Odie expresses fear, Garfield assures him the scary characters they see are only children in costumes, only to lift some of the masks and discover the characters are actually supernatural.
+By nightfall, Garfield and Odie arrive at a boat dock and Garfield decides to cross the river on a row boat to try to visit more houses.
+When Garfield tells him to put out the oars, Odie misinterprets the command and accidentally throws the oars overboard, leaving the boat adrift as the current carries Garfield and Odie down the river.